WQOS (AM)

 WQOS (1080 AM) is a radio station licensed to Coral Gables, Florida, serving the South Florida Metropolitan Area, including Miami.
 The station is owned by Relevant Radio, Inc. and is an affiliate of Catholic talk network Relevant Radio.
 The transmitter is located in Everglades, Florida.
-Programming is also heard on low-powered FM translator W249DM (97.7 FM) in Miami.
+Programming is also heard on low-power FM translator W249DM (97.7 FM) in Miami.

 History

 WVCG signed on the air on February 16, 1949.
 It was known as the "Voice of Coral Gables" and was the Miami area's first all-Classical music station.
 It was owned by the Peninsula Broadcasting Company and had studios on Aragon Avenue.
 WVCG originally broadcast on 1070 kHz as a daytimer, powered at 1,000 watts and required to be off the air at sunset.

 The station upgraded its daytime power to 50,000 watts in the 1960s and moved up the dial to 1080.
 Through the years, it tried various formats, including Middle of the Road, a brief stint as Oldies, and then two decades as a time brokered multi-ethnic station, mostly under the ownership of Scott Ginsburg.
 The station switched to an all-Talk format geared to African Americans in 2006 under Radio One, and abandoned its legacy call sign, switching to WTPS ("The Peoples' Station").
 Legendary Miami disc jockey James T. was the morning host for a brief period during this time.

 The station was then purchased from Radio One, its former owner, by Salem Media and assigned to its Caron Broadcasting subsidiary.
 The transaction was completed on April 11, 2008.
 Under Salem, the station adopted a Christian radio format and the WMCU call sign, both formerly associated with 89.7 FM, now a K-LOVE station, WMLV.